This fragrant recipe for Chinese Beef Noodle Soup is a delicious, and healthy soup that makes the perfect warming meal.

 - 8 oz chinese noodles of your choice

-Heat the oil in a saucepan over a high heat.
+- Heat the oil in a saucepan over high heat.
 Add the ginger, garlic, green onions and the beef and brown on all sides.

-while the noodles cook, Add the Chinese cabbage & Bok choy to the soup & cook until tender, but not soft (1-3 minutes depending how you like it).
+- while the noodles cook, Add the Chinese cabbage & Bok choy to the soup & cook until tender, but not soft (1-3 minutes depending on how you like it).